 Not all of our fraternities and sororities provide housing.
 The majority of our Panhellenic sororities and Interfraternity Council fraternities have housing available.

-The LEAD Center does not coordinate fraternity or sorority housing.
+Fraternity and Sorority Life team does not coordinate fraternity or sorority housing.

 Most all of the fraternities and sororities are located in the Berkeley Southside neighborhood.